Struct chrono::naive::time::NaiveTime

 fn with_nanosecond(&self, nano: u32) -> Option<NaiveTime>

-with nanoseconds since the whole non-leap second changed.
+Makes a new NaiveTime with nanoseconds since the whole non-leap second changed.

-when the resulting NaiveTime
+Returns None when the resulting NaiveTime would be invalid.

-As with the nanosecond
+As with the nanosecond method,

 the input range can exceed 1,000,000,000 for leap seconds.